erikdunning/front-end-example/README.md

 ### Testing / Linting Notes
 - While Jest is used, testing does not presently use more advanced libraries like Enzyme, and I've only assembled one test as a smoke test.
 - Additionally, eslint & prettier are present for linting and formatting, but are just using the boilerplate models presently.
+- Ideally, real integration testing using Cypress.io or Sauce Labs (or any other browser testing provider / solution) would be added to ensure other related infrastructure is working and browser specific breakages would be caught more easily.

 ### Build Assets
 - Thankfully TypeScript makes all the JS nicities easy to use and the rendered assets on the `gh-pages` branch are automatically chunked for load time efficiency.
 - More advanced build and hosting solutions for a real project would require additional thought, but this serves an illustrative purpose.
+- CloudFront / other CDN provided solutions should be considered for mass deployment of build assets, but hosting them in S3 or other simple storage mechanisms behind the company DNS is also a totally valid option for services with light customer volume.

+### Further Improvements
+I have a couple other thoughts about things that could be improved in this example depending on the business needs:
+- Using `localStorage` or `sessionStorage` to cache the items may or may not be advisable for a real world scenario.
+- Additionally, the API used to render the item response could cache items internally with memcache, elasticache, or redis or many other forms of caching strategies.
+Presently the S3 bucket sets the `no-cache` header to explicitly prevent the browser from caching it automatically, but the manual approach would work.

 ## Available Scripts